root-project/root/README/ReleaseNotes/v620/index.md

 ## 2D Graphics Libraries

- * Provide support of NDC coordinates for TArrow.
+ * Provide support of NDC coordinates for `TArrow`.
- * Fix interactive movement of TLine/TArrow objects when NDC coordinates are used
+ * Fix interactive movement of `TLine/TArrow` objects when NDC coordinates are used.
- * Provide TGraph::MovePoints() method
+ * Provide `TGraph::MovePoints()` method.
  * New options `RX`and `RY` for TMultiGraph in order to draw reverse axis along X and Y.
  * Combined with the option "Z" the option "CJUST" allows to draw the color palette with axis labels justified on the color boundaries (implemented by Otto Schaile).
  * The `TCanvas` Event Status Bar now displays the date and time when the mouse cursor is moved over a time axis (implemented by Otto Schaile).
- * Negative values were not painted with option "TEXT" for TH2Poly.
+ * Negative values were not painted with option "TEXT" for `TH2Poly`.
+ * The Z title was not properly set in `TEfficiency`.
+ * Implement `TImage:ls()`
+ * `TGraph2D`: X Y and Z titles were not saved by SavePrimitive.
+ * In some cases vertical hatches drawn by `TPad::PaintHatches` disappeared.
+ * Save the X and Y axis limits in `TMultiGraph::SavePrimitive`.
+ * Some markers did not match between PDF and PNG.
+ * The MaxDigits attribute was not imported from TAxis to TGaxis.

 ## 3D Graphics Libraries